ahmedbesbes/cartoonify/README.md

 - Use Netlify to deploy this React app.
 I saw demos of how easy this process was and I wanted to try it to convince myself

-Here's a trailer of the project 🎥
+If you're interested in this project, here's a short introduction 🎥

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1605735276/video_to_markdown/images/youtube--U3UjaRVRtWQ-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/U3UjaRVRtWQ)

-# 0- Some prerequisites to build and deploy Cartoonify
+# 0- Some prerequisites to build and deploy Cartoonify 🛠

 If you want to run and deploy Cartoonify, here are some prerequisites first: